kammitama5/kammitama5.github.io/_posts/2021-04-09-Friday-April-9th.md

 where the higher up you are, you are rewarded for "innovation".
 My advisor and I had a brief discussion about it this week, because it had been pointed out that on the lower levels of Academia, or say, being a PhD student, you are not rewarded for truly being creative.
 When people invest in you on this level, it is because you have done the things that are instructed of you.
-Someone you work for or with may be doing particularly novel work, but at that level, there isn't a real way to determine if *you* are particularly doing novel work, the system is structured so that your work is really a reflection of your obedience and loyalty to a higher power.
+Someone you work for or with may be doing particularly novel work, but at that level, there isn't a real way to determine if *you* are particularly doing novel work; the system is structured so that your work is really a reflection of your obedience and loyalty to a higher power.
 - The system simply doesn't reward independent thinking at that level; you'll be considered the Nick Leeson of PhDs, and the higher ups will probably look at your advisor in contempt and ask whether they are sure they have "everything under control".